 You don't need the expensive 'chunks' - flakes will do because you're going to mash it all up anyway.
 Buying flakes won't just cut the cost, it'll cut the work too!

-It's so easy even the kids could do it so long as you open the can for them
+It's so easy even the kids could do it so long as you open the can for them if they're very small - they can help mix even if they're not old enough to go it completely alone.

 Use a little horseradish if you like - use 50/50 tuna flakes and cream cheese.
 That will make a firm and tasty pate.
 If you want to use it as a dip, then add some cream or mayonnaise to thin the mixture a little so that the crackers don't break off when they're dipped.
 Just a spoon at a time until you've got the right taste and consistency.